komodorio/docs/docs/Integrations/Okta/Okta.md

 6. In 'Advanced Sign-on settings' enter variable of 'Account Name' and pass this variable to us, for example: 'Komodorio'.
    ![KomodorioAccountName](./komodorio_account_name.png)

-7. Click 'View Setup Instructions' and then pass the 'Metadata URL' to us (with the Account Name variable)
+7. Click 'View Setup Instructions'.
    ![ViewSetupInstructions](./view_setup_instructions.png)

+8. Send the 'Metadata URL' and Account Name variable to support@komodor.com to complete the Okta setup.
    ![OktaMetadataUrl](./okta_metadata_url.png)